 The Graduate Research Fellowship applicant must be:

-Currently enrolled, or planning to be enrolled in fall 2022, in a full-time, advanced degree program of study in science, technology, engineering or math (STEM) at any accredited university or college in the State of North Carolina.
+• Currently enrolled, or accepted to be enrolled, in fall 2024 in a full-time, advanced degree program of study in science, technology, engineering or math (STEM) at any accredited university or college in the State of North Carolina.
 Students who drop below full-time status are no longer eligible to receive funding.

 Deadlines